 The Dyspraxia Foundation defines dyspraxia as a form of developmental coordination disorder that effects, in addition to motor coordination, the ability to plan, organize, and carry out movements and sequences of activities in everyday life activities.
-Not only affecting gross and fine motor skills, dyspraxia can also impact oral motor skills, reading, and perception and thought processes.
-This unique, 1.5-hour workshop digs deep into not only the motoric implications of dyspraxia but also the coexisting challenges that can impact school-aged children.
+Not only effecting gross and fine motor skills, dyspraxia can also impact oral motor skills, reading, and perception and thought processes.
+This unique, 1.5-hour workshop digs deep into not only the motoric implications of dyspraxia, but also the co-existing challenges that can impact school-aged children.

 - Define Dyspraxia and Developmental Coordination Disorder.

 - Communicate current research on causation and neurology involved.

 - Articulate a wide range of strategies to support motor planning, cognitive sequencing, and independence within the classroom, clinic and home environments.

 Target Audience: introductory- to intermediate-level occupational therapists, teachers, and others

 This course is approved for 0.15 AOTA CEU or 1.5 contact hours under this Classification Code: Category 2, OT Process: Intervention.